philterd/philter-sdk-net/README.md

 This project is licensed under the Apache License, version 2.0.

-Copyright 2020 Mountain Fog, Inc.
+Copyright 2023 Philterd, LLC.
+Copyright 2023 Philterd, LLC
 Philter is a registered trademark of Mountain Fog, Inc.